HISTORY OF THE TWO TUTTLE HOMESTEADS IN EASTPORT

 [10] As recalled by Robert L. Brown

-[11] Richard V. Brown has an enlarged framed picture of the house with its 1775 sign
+[11] Richard V. Brown had a large framed picture of the house showing the "1775" sign near Montauk Highway